jgarc186/second-brain/3-resources/books/2025/algorithms-and-data-structures/chapter_14_node_based_data_structures.md

 # Chapter 14: Node-Based Data Structures

+### Summary:
+Connected data that are disperesed throught memory are known as nodes.
+In a linked list, each node represents one item in the list.
+This is the key to the linkedl list: each node also comes with a little extraa information-namely, the memory affress of th enmext node in the list.
+With linked list, howereverm insertion at the beginning od the list takes just one step-which is O(1).
+In contrast with an array, the linked list procides the flexibitily of inserting data to the front of the list without requiring the shifting of any data. pg 234
+Linked lists also shine when it comes to deletion, especially when deleting from the beginning of the list.
+Different programming languyages handle these deleted data nodes in various ways.
+Some will automatically detect that they're not being used and will "garbage collect" them, freeing up memory.)
+One cariant form of the linked list is the doubly linked list. because doubly linmked lists can insertr data at the end in O(1) time and delete data from the front in O(1) time, they ,ake the perfect underlying data structure for a queue.

 ### Notes:
 - linked lists seems almost idetical to arrays but come with their own set of tradeoffs in efficiency that can give us performance boost for certain situations. pg 227